neliaterrazas/freelance-project/README.md

 ### Responsiveness

-Still in prototype.
-Screen can be previewed in Sketch to see how they would flow in relation to each other.
+Webpages will readjust nav bar display, image size, and main container layout as the viewport changes sizes.
+There are 3 main viewports in mind: mobile, tablet and desktop.

 ### Setup Instructions

 * Download this repository at https://github.com/neliaterrazas/freelance-project.git
+* $ npm install in the terminal to retrieve node_modules folder
+* $ npm run build in the terminal to retrieve dist folder
-* Open in your favorite text editor or web browser.
+* Open in your favorite text editor to see said folders
+* $ npm run start to open a new tab with the live site/ compile code.

+### Roadmap

+At this moment, I am working on building the actual site and to have it respond to media queries as planned out in wireframes.

 ### License